 Family starts GoFundMe, plans vigil for 11-year-old girl shot near Tickfaw over weekend

-ALBANY — The family of an 11-year-old girl who was caught in the crossfire of a fatal Livingston Parish shooting over the weekend has started a GoFundMe and is planning a prayer vigil for Wednesday.
+ALBANY — The family of an 11-year-old girl who was caught in the crossfire of a Livingston Parish shooting over the weekend has started a GoFundMe and is planning a prayer vigil for Wednesday.

 In the GoFundMe post, Shacora Johnson said her daughter Tai'lynn Hines is on the road to recovery after she was struck in the upper torso in the Saturday shooting on Ed Brown Road in Albany.
 Hines was hospitalized following the shooting and is currently in stable condition.